vincentsmuda/meal/readme.md

 #Meal
 An easy way to create templated components on the fly.
-Meal takes templated files (whether from the npm module directory or your project directory), replaces occurences of "COMPONENT" with what you specify in your command `$ meal make __cool__ card` (in this case cool), and outputs the files in your resources directory or wherever you specify within the __meal.js__.
+Meal takes templated files (whether from the npm module directory or your project directory), replaces occurences of __COMPONENT__ with what you specify in your command `$ meal make cool card` (in this case __cool__), and outputs the files in your resources directory, or wherever you specify within the __meal.json__.

 ##Installation